zit-hb/Personal-Scripts/README.md

 ## 🜲 Structure

 - **Image Manipulation**: Scripts for transforming and preparing images, mostly for use in generative AI.
-They do what I need them to—nothing more.